asciimoo/omnom/README.md

 Bookmarking with website snapshots.

-Access & share previously visited pages without worrying about modifications or availibilty.
+Access & share previously visited pages without worrying about modifications or availability.

 Check out our [wiki](https://github.com/asciimoo/omnom/wiki) for more information.